gobsan/Log-Analysis-Project/README.md

 1. **log** - contains all recieved requests to the site.

 ## Code Design
+This project uses psycopg2 DB API to connect PostgresSQL
 1. `import psycopg2` imports DB API to connet to PostgresSQL
+1. `connect()` function that handles database connection
+1. `answer1(argument)`  this function is used to fetch answer 1 data from PostgresSQL query issued as *argument*
+1. `answer2(argument)`  this function is used to fetch answer 2 data from PostgresSQL query issued as *argument*
+1. `answer3(argument)`  this function is used to fetch answer 3 data from PostgresSQL query issued as *argument*

+## Runing The Project
+1. First navigate to the project directory using in my case `cd /vagrant/newslog.py`
+1. Run `python newslog.py`